ahmadshakla/CV/README.md

 # CV
-A CV created using HTML
+A Resume created using HTML